cosminnicula/spring-kafka/readme.md

 Topics are created automatically by the CDC connector

-Run Postman -> Setup source connectors -> PostgreSQL CDC - Finance Run Postman -> Setup source connectors -> PostgreSQL CDC - Marketing (note that it has tombstone.on.delete=false)
+Run Postman -> Kafka Connect -> Setup source connectors -> PostgreSQL CDC - Finance Run Postman -> Kafka Connect -> Setup source connectors -> PostgreSQL CDC - Marketing (note that it has tombstone.on.delete=false)

 insert sample data to postgresql (see spring-kafka-scripts/kafka-connect-samples/cdc-legacy-modernization)